toddreed/xcodebuild/README.md

 The `package` tasks creates an `.xcarchive`, and the `deploy` tasks uploads to App Store Connect (TestFlight).

 The `install_certificates` and `install_provisioning_profiles` tasks are no-ops when performed on a developer’s machine.
-This is determined by the existence of any environment variables that indicate that rake is running in a CI environment (e.g. `CI`, `TRAVIS`, or `TF_BUILD`).
+This is determined by the existence of any environment variables that indicate that rake is running in a CI environment (e.g. `CI`, `TRAVIS`, `GITHUB_ACTIONS`, or `TF_BUILD`).
 On a developer’s machine, it is assumed that the necessary certificates are in the login keychain and the requisite provisioning profiles are present in `~/Library/MobileDevice/Provisioning Profiles`.

 ## Debugging with RubyMine